Big Soft Sugar Cookies (with Frosting!)

 Hand with red fingernails lifting a Big Soft Sugar Cookie up from a plate of cookies.

-But you don’t have to take my word for it!
-These have been a beloved reader favorite since they were first published in 2017, and if you try them, I think you’ll agree with all the 5-star reviews.
-But if you need a little more convincing, here’s why I think you’ll love them!
+These fluffy frosted sugar cookies have been a beloved reader favorite since they were first published in 2017, and if you try them, I think you’ll agree with all the 5-star reviews.
+Here’s why you’ll love them:

 • They’re topped with a thick swirl of vanilla frosting.
 It’s creamy and smooth, but it crusts on the top, making these cookies easier to stack and package.